dmort27/panphon/README.rst

 -  **round**: round
 -  **tense**: tense

-The data in this table is drawn primarily from two sources: the data files for `HsSPE <https://github.com/dmort27/HsSPE>`__ and Bruce Hayes's `feature spreadsheet <http://www.linguistics.ucla.edu/people/hayes/IP/#features>`__.
+Inspiration for the data in this table is drawn primarily from two
+sources: the data files for `HsSPE <https://github.com/dmort27/HsSPE>`__ and Bruce Hayes's `feature spreadsheet <http://www.linguistics.ucla.edu/people/hayes/IP/#features>`__.
+It has since be re-rationalizeds based on evidence from a wide range of sources.

 The IPA Character Table is intended to contain all of the unmodified symbols in IPA, as well as all common affricates and dually-articulated